MicrosoftDocs/azure-ai-docs/articles/ai-studio/how-to/develop/evaluate-sdk.md

     description="Evaluation of dataset",
     data=Dataset(id=data_id),
     evaluators={
-        # Note the evaluator configuration key must follow a naming convention: it must start with a letter and contain only alphanumeric characters and underscores.
-Take "f1_score" as example: "f1score" or "f1_evaluator" will also be acceptable, but "f1-score-eval" or "1score" will result in errors.
+        # Note the evaluator configuration key must follow a naming convention
+        # the string must start with a letter with only alphanumeric characters
+        # and underscores.
+Take "f1_score" as example: "f1score" or "f1_evaluator"
+        # will also be acceptable, but "f1-score-eval" or "1score" will result in errors.
         "f1_score": EvaluatorConfiguration(
             id=F1ScoreEvaluator.id,
         ),